-Homes for Rent in Raleigh, NC
+About Houses for Rent in Raleigh, NC

 In December 1770, Joel Lane successfully petitioned the North Carolina General Assembly to create a new county, resulting in the formation of Wake County.
 The county was formed from portions of Cumberland, Orange, and Johnston counties.
-The county gets its name from Margaret Wake Tryon, the wife of Governor William Tryon.
+The county gets its name from Margaret Wake Tryon, the wife of Gov. William Tryon.
 The first county seat was Bloomsbury.
 Raleigh was chosen as the site of a new state capital in 1788.
 It was officially established in 1792 as both the new county seat and the new state capital.
-The city was named in 1792 for Sir Walter Raleigh, sponsor of the Colony of Roanoke.
+The city was named in 1792 for Sir Walter Raleigh, sponsor of the colony of Roanoke.
 The “Lost Colony” is commemorated at the Fort Raleigh National Historic Site on Roanoke Island, North Carolina.

 Attractions and Activities

-Museum of North Carolina Natural Sciences
+North Carolina Museum of Natural Sciences

-Featuring an array of permanent and special exhibits, live programs and educational films that appeal to audiences of all ages, the North Carolina Museum of Natural Sciences encourages visitors to explore the natural world and their connections to it.
+Featuring an array of permanent and special exhibits, live programs, and educational films that appeal to audiences of all ages, the North Carolina Museum of Natural Sciences encourages visitors to explore the natural world and their connections to it.

-Museum of North Carolina History
+North Carolina Museum of History

-Marbles Children’s Museum and IMAX Theater
+Marbles Kids Museum and IMAX Theater

-Progress Energy Center for the Performing Arts
+Duke Energy Center for the Performing Arts

-Enjoy the nationally acclaimed Carolina Ballet, America ‘s next great orchestra (North Carolina Symphony) and the region’s top professional theater (North Carolina Theatre) and Broadway productions (Broadway Series South).
-All these larger art centers are bolstered by a thriving community of smaller galleries, events, collections and independent performances.
+Enjoy the nationally acclaimed Carolina Ballet, America ‘s next great orchestra (North Carolina Symphony), and the region’s top professional theater (North Carolina Theatre) and Broadway productions (Broadway Series South).
+All these larger art centers are bolstered by a thriving community of smaller galleries, events, collections, and independent performances.

-J.C.
-Raulston Arboretum
+JC Raulston Arboretum

 Cameron Village Shopping District